 Dakota wins her 132a case.
-The employer has to pay her back wages starting from her termination date, and they must also hire Dakota back.
+Under California law, the employer has to pay her back wages starting from her termination date, and they must also hire Dakota back.

 If Dakota had permanent disability she would also receive one half the value of that permanent disability up to $10,000.

-A 132a claim is generally treated separately from a regular workers’ compensation claim.
+A 132a claim is generally treated separately from a regular workers’ comp claim.
 The regular injury claim will normally be resolved before the 132a claim.

 There is also a difference in who will be defending the claim for the employer.

 Employers must have workers’ compensation insurance in California.
 When you file a claim, it is usually turned over to the insurance company.

 Because discrimination is an intentional act by the employer, it is usually not part of an insurance policy.
 Therefore, the injured worker will deal directly with the employer on the 132a claim.

 As the employer may not have a legal understanding of a 132a claim, it will usually hire their own attorney.

 A 132a Petition can only be filed if the injured worker has already filed a claim for workers’ compensation benefits.
 A regular workers’ compensation claim is filed using an Application for Adjudication.
 The Department of Workers’ Compensation also has instructions for filing the application.

 Example: Mark files a workers’ compensation claim on August 1, 2016.
 He is terminated on March 31, 2017 for poor performance.

 Mark believes he was fired for filing his claim.
 Mark must file his 132a Petition by March 31, 2018.
-Mark must file a claim for workers’ compensation benefits prior to filing the Petition for 132a benefits.
+Under state law, Mark must file a claim for workers’ compensation benefits prior to filing the Petition for 132a benefits.